isomerpages/ogp/_about-us/ops/ajayraj.md

     AskGov
     Healthtech
     Sync
+accomplishments: |-
-accomplishments: scoped and secured new agencies to AskGov, ironed out bugs, managed onboarding for new users.
+  * Scoped and secured new agencies to AskGov
+  * Debugged AskGov and managed onboarding for new users
-quote: Having somewhere to go is home.
-Having someone to love is family.
-And having both is a blessing.
+  * Migrated AskGov Portal 1.0 to Portal 2.0
+quote: Family and friendships are two of the greatest facilitators of happiness.
 linkedinId: ""

 ---